yagasoft/Logger/README.md

   + Auto scrolling stops when manually scrolling, and resumes when scrolled to bottom again
   + Options:
 	+ Toggle text wrapping
-	+ Adjust text size
+	+ Adjust text size (range: 10 to 25).
-	+ Limit number of entries (only visually -- full log saved to disk)
+	+ Limit number of entries -- only visually, the full log is saved to disk
 	+ Toggle 'hide on close (x)', which minimises to tray on supported platforms
 	+ Capture the console output and error streams from the currently running application
 	+ Show only errors added to the log